Ed1123/100-days-of-code/log.md

 **Thoughts:** A productive day.
 Nothing to do for work, but since I have the mobility to be at home I was able to do many more things.

+### Day 65: March 20, 2020 (Dynamic programing - Reading)

+**Today's Progress**: Reading about a structure technique to solve DP problems.
+One is to analyze the structure of the optimal solution and the other is optimizing a brute force solution.

+**Thoughts:** An anxious day without really coding.
+I managed to complete at least one hour.

 **Link(s) to work**